 5.1 What Are Your Responsibilities?

-A filmmaker may have many different kind of relationships with the subjects of their films.
-They may be the very people you are investigating and whose actions you are exposing, they may be people whom you have grown close to over many years or they may play an incidental role in the your film, providing a single interview or being caught on camera during a scene.
+A filmmaker may have many different kinds of relationships with the subjects of their films.
+They may be the very people you are investigating and whose actions you are exposing; they may be people to whom you have grown close over many years; or they may play an incidental role in the your film, providing a single interview or being caught on camera during a scene.

-At very minimum, all filmmakers have legal obligations to the subjects of their films to ensure that they are both appropriately and fairly represented in the documentary.
-But in the case of subjects who are made vulnerable as a result of filming, most filmmakers want to consider their ethical responsibilities too (or a 'duty of care') which may include protection to their identity and location or offering practical help and reassurance through the film's release and beyond.
+At a minimum, all filmmakers have legal obligations to the subjects of their films to ensure that they are both appropriately and fairly represented in the documentary.
+But in the case of subjects who are made vulnerable as a result of filming, most filmmakers want to consider their ethical responsibilities too (or a 'duty of care').
+This may include protection to their identity and location, or offering practical help and reassurance through the film's release and beyond.

-Being filmed at all may expose them to risk, or more likely risk will come when the film is shown.
-The consequences may be serious - physical violence or imprisonment at worst but may also include loss of family relationships, loss of employment, legal harassment and discrimination etc.
+Merely being filmed may expose them to risk, or risk may emerge when the film is shown.
+The consequences could be serious - physical violence or imprisonment at worst, but can also include loss of family relationships, loss of employment, legal harassment and discrimination etc.